 Or so I thought.
 Then I ran into rubocop, which is a sort of linter and style cop.
 Those can be helpful, so I thought I’d give it a try.
 And it’s mostly good.
 Except it’s opinionated, and some of their opinions are wrong.
 For example:

-parallel assignment is the bomb
+parallel assignment is the bomb, despite what they say

 I use double quotes (") pretty much everywhere I’m not forced to use single quotes (').
+They want to save time for the compiler, I guess.

 You need space inside parentheses (although I will grant the extra whitespace is less important with syntax highlighting than without it).